bronwyncarr/deduction_tracker/README.md

 ## :bulb: About
 This app is a tool to keep track of tax deductions each financial year.

-It has the functionality to use basic CRUD methods with a postgreSQL database for expenses.
+It has the functionality of CRUD methods for expenses using a postgreSQL database and AWS S3 storage.

-Expenses can be viewed in a table and visually on bar and pie charts.
+Expenses can be viewed indivudially with the receipt, summarised in a table and visually on bar and pie charts.

 ## :books: Learning Outcome